goloop/log/README.md

 #### func (*LevelFormatConfig) Color

-    func (lfc *LevelFormatConfig) Color(format string)
+    func (lfc *LevelFormatConfig) Color()

 Color sets different colors for the substring of the log level.
+Don't use this style for logging to a file.

+#### func (*LevelFormatConfig) Colorf

+    func (lfc *LevelFormatConfig) Colorf(format string)

+Colorf sets different colors for the substring of the log level with support for setting custom formatting for the level substring.
+Don't use this style for logging to a file.

 #### func (*LevelFormatConfig) Default